- How is childhood leukemia treated?

-Radiation is also used (rarely) to treat a tumor that is compressing the trachea (windpipe).
+- It can be used (rarely) to treat a tumor that is pressing on the trachea (windpipe).
 But chemotherapy is often used instead, as it may work more quickly.

 External beam radiation therapy, in which a machine delivers a beam of radiation to a specific part of the body, is the type of radiation used most often for childhood leukemia.
 Before treatment starts, the radiation team will take careful body measurements to determine the correct angles for aiming the radiation beams and the proper dose of radiation.

 The treatment itself is much like getting an x-ray, but the radiation is more intense.
 It is painless, but some younger children may need to be sedated to make sure they don’t move during the treatment.
 Each treatment lasts only a few minutes, although the setup time – getting your child into place for treatment – usually takes longer.

 Possible side effects of radiation